 Mr. Lennen joined Morris Laing in 1989, and worked in the firm’s Wichita office for 18 years before taking a 5 year hiatus from private practice to become Vice-President of Regulatory Affairs for Westar Energy.
 After retiring from Westar in March 2012, Mike again joined Morris Laing as Of Counsel, this time practicing out of the firm’s Topeka office.
+Beginning in mid-summer of 2019, Mike took a four-month leave of absence from the firm to serve as interim President/CEO of the Kansas Health Foundation, but is now back in the firm’s Topeka office.

 Before joining Morris Laing in 1989, Mike was a law clerk to U.S. District Judge Frank Theis, served as Secretary of the Kansas Department of Revenue and was Chairman of the Kansas Corporation Commission.